-The climate records we consider here are short (100-200 years or less) and there are only about 4-10 data points per period of interest.
-Hence available methods for the reliable calculation of the Hilbert transform do not converge.
-Moreover, it is well-nigh impossible to test over just a very few full periods whether the phase difference d(t)between two nearly equal periodicities in the time series $x_1(t)$ and $x_2(t)$ does increase with time or not.
+The climate records we consider in this paper are short, 100-200 years or less, and there are only about 4-10 data points per period of interest.
+Hence the Marple (1999)

+method for the calculation of the Hilbert transform does not yield satisfactory results either.
+Moreover, it is well-nigh impossible to test over just a very few full periods whether the phase difference d(t) between two nearly equal periodicities in the time series $x_1(t)$ and $x_2(t)$ does increase with time or not.
 We use therefore a different approach, in order to find the phase and amplitude of an arbitrary signal; this approach has been tested extensively and found to be useful in studying oscillatory modes present in short and noisy climate records (Ghil et al., 2002a).

-The instantaneous phase $\phi_i(t)$ of each signal $\psi_i(t)$ is given, following Plaut and Vautard (1994) and Moron et al. (1998), by where $\psi'(t)$ is the time derivative of $\psi(t)$ , while the instantaneous amplitude $A_i(t)$ is given by the local extremum (maximum or minimum) of the signal that is nearest to the epoch t.
-The synchronization between two signals is measured by the standard deviation $\sigma$ of the instantaneous phase difference between the two time series, and the correlation $cor(A_1, A_2)$ between the instantaneous amplitudes:
+The instantaneous phase $\phi_i(t)$ of each signal $\psi_i(t)$ is given, following Plaut and Vautard (1994) and Moron et al. (1998), by where x'(t) is the time derivative of x(t), while the instantaneous amplitude $A_i(t)$ is given by the local extremum (maximum or minimum) of the signal that is nearest to the epoch t.
+The key insight of these authors was precisely to only treat in this way the narrow-band signals obtained by SSA pre-filtering, namely the reconstructed components (RCs) associated with an oscillatory mode.
+Since the RCs are such narrow-band, modulated signals, the Bedrosian (1963) theorem justifies the application of the Hilbert transform to them, in order to obtain a well-defined, unique phase.

-$$\phi_i(t) = \arctan(\psi_i'(t) / \psi_i(t)), \qquad (2)$$
+$$\phi_i(t) = \arctan[x_i'(t)/x_i(t)], \tag{3}$$